brenoreilly17/Random-Password-Generator/README.md

 # Random-Password-Generator
-This program provides you with a random password generator, based on specifications you provide via inputs.
-Use this password when safeguarding information.
-Don't let anyone access your private information!
+Did you know that 2/3 of people use the same password across multiple accounts, and 13% of people use the same password for every account?
+Doing so puts your information in jeopardy.
+Well, no need to worry - I developed a program with C++ that gives you a secure, randomized password based on your personal preferences.
+Do you want your password to be completely lowercase?
+Uppercase?